Livilla: Portraiture

 The iconographic identification of Livilla has posed many problems, mainly due to the damnatio memoriae voted against her by the Senate after her death.
 Several possibilities have been advanced without widespread acceptance.
 A portrait type that survives in at least three replicas and which can be referred to as the "Alesia type" may represent Livilla.
 The replicas show the head of a lady, with a hairstyle clearly from the Tiberian period.
 The physiognomy is close but not identical to portraits of Antonia Minor, Livilla's mother and some replicas seem to bear the marks of voluntary damage (that one would expect from a damnatio memoriae).
 For all these reasons, it has been proposed that these portraits are a representation of Livilla.

 A cameo portrait of a lady with the silhouettes of two infants, has been tentatively identified as Livilla.
 Although it is possible that the seated woman on the right on the Great Cameo of France represents Livilla, it seems more likely that the female figure seated on the left and holding a roll represents Livilla, depicted there as the widowed wife of Drusus the Younger, seen just above her as one of the three heavenly imperial male figures.

 Cultural depictions

 Livilla has been depicted in three television series about the period.
 In the 1968 British television series The Caesars she was portrayed by Suzan Farmer.

 In the 1976 BBC TV series adaptation of I, Claudius she was played by Patricia Quinn.
 In that program she has an affair with Agrippa Postumus, but Livia persuades her to frame him for rape, leading to his exile.
 She murders Drusus with the help of Sejanus and also plots with him to murder Tiberius, but her mother finds the evidence and sends it to Tiberius via Claudius.
 She also believes Livilla is trying to murder her daughter for standing in her way.
-Livilla is then locked in a room by her mother, who says Livilla won't leave until she is dead.
+Livilla is then locked in a room by her mother, who says Livilla will not leave until she is dead.

 In the 1985 mini-series A.D. she was played by Susan Sarandon.